 Why does ADHD go unnoticed in girls and women?

 Since ADHD was formally identified in the early 20th century, most of the research has focused on men.
 To this day, the criteria used to diagnose ADHD is based predominantly on how it presents in hyperactive boys and men, leaving girls and women misunderstood and often undiagnosed.

 ADHD is typically expressed differently in girls and women

-On the other hand, ADHD in women is often internalized, and can reveal itself through inattentiveness, daydreaming or withdrawing socially.
-Inattentive types more broadly — in both boys and girls — are less likely to be diagnosed.
+On the other hand, ADHD in women is often internalized, and can reveal itself through inattentiveness, daydreaming or withdrawing socially.3 Inattentive types — in both boys and girls — are less likely to be diagnosed.

 Different expectations for boys and girls

 From an early age, girls are stacked with a number of societal expectations that can make having ADHD especially challenging.
 The expectations to be organized, neat, and academically competent may pressure a girl with ADHD to compensate for her symptoms or hide them altogether, also known as “masking”.

 This can have grave consequences.
-Girls with ADHD are more prone to developing depression, are more likely to self-harm and attempt suicide, and have unplanned pregnancies.
-Women are also more likely to be diagnosed later in life when their symptoms cause problems or when their child is diagnosed.
+Girls with ADHD are more prone to developing depression, are more likely to self-harm and attempt suicide, and are more likely than neurotypicals to have unplanned pregnancies.5,6,7

 Our perception of ADHD as a male condition clouds our ability to recognize the condition in women, leaving them to cope with their symptoms on their own without access to treatment.

-We're hopeful the next few years will also highlight the experiences of transgender, intersex and non-binary people with ADHD.
+We're hopeful the next few years will also highlight the experiences of transgender, intersex and nonbinary people with ADHD.
 Until then, we risk leaving countless people without the help they need, as well as a large gap in our collective understanding of ADHD.